SSG-DRD-IOT/lab-protocols-mqtt-c/README.md

 By the end of this module, you should be able to:

-* Create a C program that sends temperature data via MQTT and also display it on LCD
+* Create a C program that sends temperature & humidity data via MQTT and also displays it on LCD

-# Creating an MQTT Service to Publish the Temperature Sensor Data
+# Creating an MQTT Service to Publish the Temperature & Humidity Sensor Data

 ## Plug in the Grove shield, temperature & humidity sensor and the LCD